 Use of stolen or compromised credentials remains the most common cause of a data breach.
 Stolen or compromised credentials were the primary attack vector in 19% of breaches in the 2022 study and also the top attack vector in the 2021 study, having caused 20% of breaches.
 Breaches caused by stolen or compromised credentials had an average cost of USD 4.50 million.
 These breaches had the longest lifecycle — 243 days to identify the breach and another 84 days to contain the breach.
 Phishing was the second most common cause of a breach at 16% and also the costliest, averaging USD 4.91 million in breach costs.

-How to explain then that secrets-in-code is still one of the most overlooked vulnerabilities in the application security space?
-We have come to the conclusion that hard-coded secrets are still poorly understood compared to other application security vulnerabilities.
+How to explain then that hardcoded secrets is still one of the most overlooked vulnerabilities in the application security space?
+We have come to the conclusion that hardcoded secrets are still poorly understood compared to other application security vulnerabilities.

 Secrets are not a runtime vulnerability (they’re much worse)

-When we hear about application vulnerabilities, we are used to thinking about Cross-Site Request Forgery (CSRF), Server-Side Request Forgery (SSRF), XML External Entity (XXE), logic flaws, etc. They all require the software to be running in order to be exploited.
-With hard-coded credentials, it's the source code itself that can be exploited.
+When we hear about application vulnerabilities, we are used to thinking about Cross-Site Request Forgery (CSRF), Server-Side Request Forgery (SSRF), XML External Entity (XXE), logic flaws, etc. They all require the software to be running to be exploited.
+With hardcoded secrets, it's the source code itself that can be exploited.
 Therefore, your attack surface comprises your repositories and your entire software factory.
 This is a truly unique characteristic that has big implications.

-First, hard-coded credentials go where source code goes, making tracking almost impossible.
+First, hardcoded secrets go where source code goes, making tracking almost impossible.
 Source code is usually cloned, checked out, and forked multiple times a month on machines inside or outside an organization's perimeter—not to mention leakage incidents.

 Second, let's not forget that code under VCS control has a permanent history.
 A VCS such as git will keep track of any modifications done to a codebase and is also used to propagate these changes.
 Coupled with the fact that hardcoded credentials will be exploitable as long as they are not revoked, it means that still-valid secrets can be hiding anywhere on the VCS historical timeline.
-This opens a new dimension to the attack surface, that most security analyses will never see because they are only concerned with the current, ready-to-be-deployed, state of a codebase.
+This opens a new dimension to the attack surface that most security analyses will never see because they are only concerned with a codebase's current, ready-to-be-deployed state.

-Therefore, unlike any other kind of vulnerability, hardcoded credentials accumulate in time.
-Much like technical debt, managing this vulnerability is a Tetris game: “It’s ok if it builds up a bit, as long as you have a plan to reduce it later.”
-Except that you don’t see the bricks until you put detection in place.
+Hardcoded credentials accumulate in time, unlike any other kind of vulnerability.
+Much like technical debt, managing this vulnerability is a Tetris game: “It’s ok if it builds up a bit, as long as you plan to reduce it later.”
+Except you don’t see the bricks until you put detection in place.
 And the more developers (in the past, present, or future), the higher the probability that a secret has been or will be committed.
 The bigger the codebase, the higher the number of potentially exploitable secrets.
 Past a certain point, it simply becomes unmanageable.

 From our own report, this is the average situation a typical software shop will be facing: